alessandrowb/WoboStaff/README.md

 4) Search field to filter the list of users (DONE)

-5) When clicking on a specific user, open a new screen with more details (maybe allow to send a message)
+5) When clicking on a specific user, open a new screen with more details

-6) Add a setting tab to add/update the API token from the app (at that point, this could be reworked into a generic HipChat app)
+6) Add settings panel to add/update the HipChat API token from the app (DONE)

+7) Improve the UI for the settings panel